Spider-Man: No Way Home: Plot

-After Quentin Beck frames Peter Parker for his murder and reveals Parker's identity as Spider-Man, Parker, his girlfriend Michelle "MJ" Jones-Watson, best friend Ned Leeds, and aunt May are interrogated by the Department of Damage Control.
-Lawyer Matt Murdock gets Parker's charges dropped, but the group grapples with negative publicity.
-After Parker, MJ, and Ned's MIT applications are rejected, Parker goes to the New York Sanctum to ask Stephen Strange for help.
-Strange starts casting a spell that would make everyone forget Parker is Spider-Man, but it is corrupted when Parker repeatedly requests alterations to let his loved ones retain their memories, ultimately causing Strange to contain the spell to stop it.
+After Quentin Beck frames Peter Parker for his murder and reveals that Peter is Spider-Man, the Department of Damage Control arrests Peter; his girlfriend, Michelle "MJ" Jones-Watson; his best friend, Ned Leeds; and his aunt, May Parker.
+Lawyer Matt Murdock gets Peter's charges dropped, but the group grapples with negative publicity.
+After Peter's, MJ's, and Ned's MIT applications are rejected, Peter goes to the New York Sanctum to ask Dr. Stephen Strange for help.
+Strange starts casting a spell that would make everyone forget Peter is Spider-Man, but it is corrupted when Peter repeatedly requests alterations to let his loved ones retain their memories.
+Strange contains the corrupted spell.

-At Strange's suggestion, Parker tries to convince an MIT administrator to reconsider the applications of MJ and Ned, but is attacked by Otto Octavius.
-Octavius rips nanotechnology from Parker's Iron Spider suit, which bonds with his mechanical tentacles and allows Parker to control them.
-As Norman Osborn arrives and attacks, Strange teleports Parker back to the Sanctum and locks Octavius in a cell next to Curt Connors.
+At Strange's suggestion, Peter tries to convince an MIT administrator to reconsider MJ's and Ned's applications.
+He is attacked by Otto Octavius, who rips nanotechnology from Peter's Iron Spider suit.
+This bonds with Octavius's mechanical tentacles and allows Peter to control them.
+As Norman Osborn arrives and attacks, Strange teleports Peter back to the Sanctum and locks Octavius in a cell next to Curt Connors.
 Strange explains that the corrupted spell summoned people from other universes within the multiverse who know Spider-Man's identity.
-He orders Parker, MJ, and Ned to find and capture them; they locate and retrieve Max Dillon and Flint Marko at a military research facility.
+He orders Peter, MJ, and Ned to find and capture the others; they locate and retrieve Max Dillon and Flint Marko at a military research facility.

 Osborn reclaims control of himself from his split Green Goblin personality and destroys the Goblin mask.
-He goes to a F.E.A.S.T. building, where May comforts him before Parker retrieves him.
+He gets help from May until Peter retrieves him.
 While discussing their battles with Spider-Man, Osborn, Octavius, and Dillon realize they were pulled from their universes just before their deaths.
-Strange prepares to reverse the contained spell and send the villains back to their respective universes, but Parker argues that they should first cure the villains of the insanity that would lead to their deaths, to possibly change their fates upon their return.
-When Strange refuses, Parker steals the spell, traps Strange in the Mirror Dimension, and, with May, takes the villains to Happy Hogan's apartment, where he uses Stark Industries technology to cure Octavius.
-Before Parker can cure anyone else, his spider-sense goes off.
-He then realizes that the Goblin persona has retaken control of Osborn, who convinces the uncured villains to betray Parker.
-As Dillon, Marko, and Connors escape, the Goblin fatally injures May.
-Before she dies, May tells Parker that "with great power, there must also come great responsibility".
+Strange prepares to reverse the contained spell and send the villains back to their respective universes, but Peter argues that they should first help each villain to possibly change their fates upon their return.
+When Strange refuses, Peter steals the spell, traps Strange in the Mirror Dimension, and takes the villains to Happy Hogan's apartment.
+He uses Stark Industries technology to cure Octavius.
+Before Peter can cure anyone else, the Goblin persona retakes control of Osborn.
+The Goblin convinces the other villains to betray Peter and fatally wounds May as Dillon, Marko, and Connors escape; before she dies, May tells Peter that "with great power, there must also come great responsibility".